 - Upload Artifacts: Once your presentation is complete export it from Google Slides as a PowerPoint file using File->Download As.
-Then upload it and your field photos to the Capstone Artifacts class.
+Then upload it and your field photos to Lopez.
 The field photos should be uploaded as individual files.
 Do not put them in a Google doc.
-See the Capstone FAQ for the code.
+See the Capstone FAQ for complete instructions.

 At the Presentation